Coordinates Adapted to Vector Fields III: Real Analyticity: Results from the first paper

 In this section, we describe the main results needed from \cite{StovallStreet}.
 We do not require as detailed information as is discussed in that paper, and so we instead state an immediate consequence of the results in that paper.

-We take all the same setup as in \cref{Thm::QuantRes::MainThm}, and define $0$-admissible constants and admissible constants as in that theorem.
+We take the same setup and hypotheses as in \cref{Thm::QuantRes::MainThm}, and define $0$-admissible constants and admissible constants as in that theorem.
 We take $\Phi(t)$ as in \cref{Eqn::QuantRes::DefnPhi}.
 We separate the results we need into two parts.

 \begin{prop} There exists a $0$-admissible constant $\chi\in (0,\xi]$ such that: \begin{enumerate}[(a)] \item $\forall y\in B_{X_{J_0}}(x_0,\chi)$, $\bigwedge X_{J_0}(y)\ne 0$. \item $\forall y\in B_{X_{J_0}}(x_0,\chi)$,